 The author Tim Ferriss recently interviewed 140 high achievers at the top of their fields for his new book Tribe of Mentors.
-He observed that "Despite the fact that these are people from tennis to surfing to cryptocurrency to fill-in-the-blank, like any field you can possibly imagine — some type of morning mindfulness or meditation practice would span I'd say 90% of the respondents."
+He observed that 'despite the fact that these are people from tennis to surfing to cryptocurrency to fill-in-the-blank, any field you can possibly imagine, some type of morning mindfulness or meditation practice would span I'd say 90% of the respondents.'
 I got into meditation is because of a couple of stressful work and life situations.
 It helped a lot and then I realised it could help me to sharpen my edge in business.
 I’ve been obsessed ever since.

 So what is it and why should I care?

-We refer to “meditation” in the singular because that’s convenient but it’s actually an umbrella term for a number of different mental practices.
-The correct analogy would be with “exercise”.
+We refer to 'meditation' in the singular because it's convenient, but it’s actually an umbrella term for a number of different mental practices.
 Different meditative techniques develop the mind in different ways, just like running develops the body differently to weight training.
-Going centuries back the traditional goal of meditative practices was to change states of consciousness.
+Going centuries back, the traditional goal of meditative practices was to change states of consciousness.
 In recent decades it’s been repeatedly shown that some of these techniques help a lot with stress, anxiety, sleep, focus, creativity and happiness.